SyntaxSpice/MarvelHeroes/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Running unit tests

+Run `npm test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Code scaffolding